 - Natural and free from a long list of common allergens – safe to take

-- Very well-researched formula
+- Very well-researched and transparent formula

 - Higher-quality ingredients